 Mixteco Interpreters and Translators: A Quick Guide

 As the Mixteco people increasingly migrate to the United States for safety, economic opportunities, and a better quality of life, language access is one of their biggest obstacles.
-This is where Mixteco interpreters step in and help migrants integrate safely into their new surroundings.
+This is where Mixteco interpreters and translators step in and help migrants integrate safely into their new surroundings.

 Who speaks Mixteco?